 Significant judgment is required in evaluating our uncertain tax positions and determining our provision for income taxes.
 Although we believe our reserves are reasonable, no assurance can be given that the final tax outcome of these matters will not be different from that which is reflected in our historical income tax provisions and accruals.
-We adjust these reserves in light of changing facts and circumstances, such as the closing of a tax audit, or changes in tax law.
-To the extent that the final tax outcome of these matters is different than the amounts recorded, such differences will affect the provision for income taxes in the period in which such determination is made.
+We adjust these reserves in light of changing facts and circumstances, such as the closing of a tax audit, lapse of statute of limitations, or changes in tax law.
+To the extent that the final tax outcome of these matters is different than the amounts recorded, such differences will affect the provision for income taxes in the period in which such determination is made and could have a material effect on our income tax provision, net income and cash balances in that period.
 The provision for income taxes includes the effect of reserve provisions and changes to reserves that are considered appropriate.

 We have filed or are in the process of filing tax returns that are subject to audit by the respective tax authorities.
-Although the ultimate outcome is unknown, we believe that any adjustments that may result from tax return audits are not likely to have a material adverse effect on our consolidated results of operations, financial condition or cash flows.
+Although the ultimate outcome is unknown, we believe that any adjustments that would result from tax return audits are not likely to have a material adverse effect on our consolidated results of operations, financial condition or cash flows.